davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 ============

-The tectonic and petrogenetic processes by which Earth’s continental mantle lithosphere develops through time are of fundamental importance in geodynamics and Earth history.
+The tectonic and petrogenetic processes by which Earth’s continental mantle lithosphere develops through time are of fundamental importance to geodynamics and Earth history.
 Volcanic rock-hosted mantle xenolith suites offer vertical sampling columns that reveal compositions and textures of the deep lithosphere at the time of